andydunstall/tree/README.md

 A CLI tool to view your directory tree.

-This is based on [Linux tree](https://linux.die.net/man/1/tree) with added features and hopefully more extendible.
+This is based on [Linux tree](https://linux.die.net/man/1/tree) with added features to confgiure files to ignore and hopefully more extendible.

 ## Getting Started